Where to Stay in Bali with Kids? How to Choose the Perfect Area for Your Family Vacation.

 Pros: Manicured and stunning hotels with beautiful grounds.
 Lots of all-inclusive, which can be helpful for budgeting, as you know what you’re going to pay in total for your holiday before you go.
 Calm beaches.
 Nice restaurants and watersports.
 Ideal area for a plonk and drop/drink lots of cocktails by the pool type holiday.

 Cons: Lacks culture, and the 'Bali vibe'.
 Sometimes it feels like you could be anywhere in the world.
 Not too much to do in the area besides eat and hang at resorts after a few hours of watersports.
-Can be pricey!
+Can be pricey, and you may feel 'resort trapped'.

 Most crimes you hear about typically involve ex-pats and foreigners; however, if you are concerned about this, I recommend staying in Sanur or Nusa Dua, which are tourist areas known for their heightened sense of safety and tranquility.